-The Biden Administration has committed to making racial equity one of the pillars of their Build Back Better Agenda, and it has become a priority for CODE as well.
+The Biden Administration has committed to making racial equity one of the pillars of their agenda.
 To be successful, this new Administration will need more and better highly accessible data to identify and analyze racial inequalities, develop solutions, and track progress.

 Healthcare access.
 Studies of the impact of social determinants of health (SDOH), including a recent CODE project with the U.S. Department of Health and Human Services, show that poor healthcare access is one of many factors that put Black and Brown Americans at higher risk.
 Better data on the SDOH and COVID-19, and better analyses using SDOH data, are essential to fighting the pandemic in minority communities.